 Flipping through the book, I was eyeing a chocolate-hazelnut beauty and a dulce de leche cake but instantly knew THE one: triple-decker Boston cream pie.
 In our years in NYC, V has enjoyed many (and I really don't want to make an estimate here) Boston cream doughnuts from Dunkin Donuts.
 He loved that rich vanilla pastry cream encased in crisp fried dough.
 This doughnut is a take on a classic American dessert called Boston Cream Pie.

 Boston Cream Pie contains no cream whatsoever and is not a pie.
 It does have a connection to Boston, having been invented by a pastry chef there.
 It is an airy vanilla cake filled with a rich vanilla filling and topped with a bittersweet chocolate glaze- full of simple and classic flavors.

-I won't post the triple decker Boston Cream Pie recipe here because the recipe from the book has been posted in its entirety on two blogs, one for a 60th birthday celebration (and again, there's a reference to the Boston Cream from Dunkin Donuts), and another for a 14th birthday party.
+I won't post the triple decker Boston Cream Pie recipe here because the recipe from the book has been posted in its entirety on two blogs, one for a 60th birthday celebration, and another for a 14th birthday party.
 It looks like people of all ages enjoy this flavor!
-Get the recipe from one of these blogs if you'd like to try it.
+Get the recipe from this blog if you'd like to try it.

 The authors explain that cakes come in different varieties (I definitely learned something new here): butter cakes are the most familiar kind with butter and sugar creamed together and baking powder or baking soda to help them rise.
 Then there are the foam cakes like sponge cakes and angel food cakes where whipped egg whites give the rising action.
 Finally, chiffon cakes are a combination, containing both eggs and baking powder, plus some fat, usually oil instead of butter.